07803492177/swift-evolution/proposals/000a-move-function.md

 yielding,

 ```
-test.swift:9:11: error: move applied to value that the compiler does not know how to check.
-Please file a bug or an enhancement request!
+test.swift:9:11: error: move applied to value that the compiler does not support checking
   let _ = move(global)
           ^
 ```